Museums and Institutions

 Chronologies

+Chronologies are taken either from individual editions or specific contributions and are expressed in terms of ceramic phases.
+So, when they coincide, they do not necessarily indicate contemporaneity.
 The chronologies of the texts from Knossos are subject to intense debate.
-Here it has been decided to assign the Room of Chariot Tablets documents to LM II-IIIA following the suggestion by J.M.
+Here it has been decided to assign the documents from the Room of Chariot Tablets to LM II-IIIA following the suggestion of J.M.
 Driessen (An Early Destruction in the Mycenaean Palace at Knossos, Leuven 1990; The Scribes of the Room of the Chariot Tablets at Knossos, Salamanca 2000).
-With few exceptions, the other Knossos documents (with known findspots) are generically assigned to LM IIIA2.
+The other Knossos documents (with known findspots) are assigned generically to LM IIIA2.
+Chronologies that can only be deduced from scribal hands are not indicated.

 Photographs